CDL Training in California

 Step 3: Pass the Skills Test

 After holding your permit for at least two weeks, you can take your skills test, which includes a vehicle inspection, basic controls skills test, and road test.
 You must have an appointment to take your skills test, so make sure to schedule well in advance on the California DMV site.
-You’ll need to bring the type of vehicle for the Class of license you’re testing for (i.e., a Class A vehicle for a CDL A) to the test.
+You need to bring the type of vehicle for the Class of license you’re testing for with you.

 What Disqualifies You From Getting a CDL in California?